Crown-Commercial-Service/CMpDevEnvironment/terraform/infrastructure/README.md

 The configuration for external access is via variables, which will need to be overridden locally.
 This should be done by creating a variable file ending with `.auto.tfvars` which will be ignored by git and therefore not committed into source control.
-An example `access_cidrs.auto.tfvars` might look as follows (NOTE These are not valid address ranges):
+An example `config.auto.tfvars` (as found in `config.auto.tfvars.example`) might look as follows (NOTE These are not valid address ranges):
 ```
+# The domain name that the components will sit beneath
+domain_name = "example.com"

+# The subdomain beneath the main domain name that will be used for
+#  internal (api) components - this defaults to "internal"
+domain_internal_prefix = "internal"

+# Whether HTTPS should be available across the load balancers
+#  along with appropriate certificates
+enable_https = false

+# A map of external CIDR blocks that should have SSH access
 "ssh_access_cidrs" = {
     "office" = "192.0.2.0/24"
 }

+# A map of external CIDR blocks that should have HTTP(S) access
 "app_access_cidrs" = {
     "office" = "192.0.2.0/24"
     "guests" = "198.51.100.0/24"